Line 5 Eglinton: Eglinton East LRT

 Under Mayor John Tory, Toronto City Council approved an eastern extension for Line 5 Eglinton on March 31, 2016, and it is a City of Toronto project still in the proposal stage.
 However, in May 2022, the Eglinton East LRT (EELRT) became a proposal for a separate line rather than an extension of Line 5.

 Between 2016 and 2021, the City of Toronto proposed that the EELRT be an eastward extension of Line 5 Eglinton, extending from Kennedy station to Malvern Town Centre via Eglinton Avenue East, Kingston Road and Morningside Avenue.
 By 2022, the city had decided that the EELRT would be a separate, independent line with no rail connection to Line 5 at Kennedy station.
 Unlike Line 5 Eglinton and its western extension, which are Metrolinx projects, the EELRT is a City of Toronto project.

 By 2022, city planning staff had concluded a through-service connection with Line 5 at Kennedy station was not feasible as an EELRT tunnel would be only 2 m above the SSE tunnel at Kennedy station, and the SSE tunnel structure would not be strong enough to safely support an EELRT tunnel above it.
 As a separate line, the EELRT would use trains 50 m long or less.
 The EELRT would use its own distinct vehicles (i.e. different from those used on Line 5 Eglinton) in order to better adapt to the line's conditions: no running in tunnels, shorter trains and platforms, and a better ability to climb steeper grades to avoid expensive road infrastructure changes that would otherwise be required if the EELRT were a Line 5 extension.
-It would also connect with Line 2 again at Sheppard Avenue East and McCowan Road.
+It would also connect with Line 2 again at Sheppard Avenue East and McCowan Road, as well as with a potential Line 4 extension.